Skip to main content

 October 4, 2017

 Congresswoman Doris Matsui (D-CA) issued the following statement on the House passage of S.J.
 Res.
 34, which overturned the Federal Communications Commission (FCC) rules relating to Protecting the Privacy of Customers of Broadband and Other Telecommunications Services: "Yesterday, House Republicans opened the door to giving up Americans' online privacy protections.
+"Nearly every aspect of our daily lives is intertwined with the Internet.

 Issues:Technology